andrewhenin/to-do-list/README.md

 ### MVP:
 - [x] 1.
 I should be able to add a task to my to-do list.
 - [x] 2.
 I should be able to remove a task from my to-do list.
-- [ ] 3.
+- [x] 3.
 I should be able to mark a task as completed.
-- [ ] 4.
+- [x] 4.
 I should be able to see all the completed tasks.
 - [x] 5.
 I should be able to see all the uncompleted tasks.
-- [ ] 6.
-I should be able to reoder the tasks in the list.
 - [ ] 7.
 I should be able to edit the task.

 ### Stretch:
-1. I want to set a due date for the task.
+- [ ] 1.
+I want to set a due date for the task.
-2. I want to see the tasks in order of due date.
+- [ ] 2.
+I want to see the tasks in order of due date.
-3. I want to set a priority for the task.
+- [ ] 3.
+I want to set a priority for the task.
-4. I want to see the tasks in order of priority.
+- [ ] 4.
+I want to see the tasks in order of priority.
-5. I want to categorize the tasks into different categories.
+- [ ] 5.
+I want to categorize the tasks into different categories.
+- [ ] 6.
+I should be able to reoder the tasks in the list.

 ## Available Scripts